 The signature hole is the par-3, 137-yard, 4th hole, which will have most golfers reaching for their driver.
-However, you need to be strategic in your approach as you play from an elevated tee down to a small, undulating green.
+However, you need to be strategic in your approach as you play this New Zealand course from an elevated tee down to a small, undulating green.
 An errant or short shot could lead to a bogey!

 5. Golf Son Gual, Majorca, Spain